Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Chaincode-State</b></td>
 <td>
-OBC provides state support; Chaincodes access internal state storage through state APIs.
+OBC provides state support, where chaincodes access internal state storage through state APIs.
 States are created and updated by transactions calling chaincode functions with state accessing logic.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Transaction List</b></td>
 <td>
-All processed transactions are kept in the ledger in their original form (with payload encrypted for confidential transactions), so that network participants can interrogate past transactions that they have the access permission.
+All processed transactions are kept in the ledger in their original form (with payload encrypted for confidential transactions), so that network participants can interrogate past transactions that they have access permission for.
 </td>
 </tr>
 <tr>